Do Automatic Water Faucets Actually Save Water? - Shop Best Quality Bathroom Fixtures Online

 • Study: Hills, Birks, and McKenzie (2001)

-• Findings: This experiment aimed to evaluate the water efficiency of sensor-operated fixtures at a large public event.
+• Findings: This experiment evaluated the water efficiency of sensor-operated fixtures at a large public event.
 The results demonstrated a significant reduction in water use due to the efficient operation of automatic faucets.
 This study highlighted that the precise control of water flow and elimination of wastage during handwashing sessions led to considerable water savings (Houzz).

 4. Public Perception and Behavioral Factors